 Request that the stream pauses events until further notice.

 While paused, the subscription will not fire any events.
 If it receives events from its source, they will be buffered until the subscription is resumed.
-The underlying source is usually informed about the pause, so it can stop generating events until the subscription is resumed.
+For non-broadcast streams, the underlying source is usually informed about the pause, so it can stop generating events until the subscription is resumed.

 To avoid buffering events on a broadcast stream, it is better to cancel this subscription, and start to listen again when events are needed, if the intermediate events are not important.

-resumeSignal is provided, the stream will undo the pause
+resumeSignal is provided, the stream subscription will undo the pause

-the stream will resume, but the error will not be handled!
+the stream will still resume, but the error will be considered unhandled

 A call to resume will also undo a pause.